tnsoftbear/flutter_currency_calculator/README.md

 It contains logic that accesses external resources, such as API, database, etc.

 **Domain layer** operates only in bounds of its own space.
-It is pure functional core with business logic, entities and data models.
+It is pure functional core with business logic, entities, data models and interfaces.

 ### Feature communication and dependency injection